lfpelison/lfpelison.github.io/README.md

 2. `npm install` (to install node_modules)
 3. create a local server with `npm run server`
 4. do the modifications
-5. run `npm run build`
+5. commit and push the changes

-6. commit and push the changes
+*webpack isn't working properly*

 #  	"If you wish to make an apple pie from scratch, you must first invent the universe." – Carl Sagan